ksu-cs-textbooks/cis400/content/1-object-orientation/03-documentation/03-formats.md

 JavaScript and CSS libraries like [highlight.js](https://highlightjs.org/), [prism](https://prismjs.com/), and others can provide syntax highlighting functionality without much extra work.

+Of course, one of the strongest benefits of HTML is the ability to create _hyperlinks_ between pages.
+This can be invaluable in documenting software, where the documentation about a particular method could include links to documentation about the classes being supplied as parameters, or being returned from the method.
+This allows developers to quickly navigate and find the information they need as they work with your code.

 ## Markdown
 However, there is a significant amount of [boilerplate](https://en.wikipedia.org/wiki/Boilerplate_code) invovled in writing a webpage (i.e. each page needs a minimum of elements not specific to the documentation to set up the structure of the page).
-[Markdown](https://www.markdownguide.org/) is a markup language developed to counter this issue.
+The extensive use of HTML elements also makes it more time-consuming to write and harder for people to read in its raw form.
+[Markdown](https://www.markdownguide.org/) is a markup language developed to counter these issues.
 Markdown is written as plain text, with a few special formatting annotations, which indicate how it sould be transformed to HTML.
 Some of the most common annotations are:

 * Starting a line with hash (`#`) indicates it should be a `<h1>` element, two hashes (`##`) indicates a `<h2>`, and so on...
 * Wrapping a statement with underscores (`_`) or asterisks (`*`) indicates it should be wrapped in a `<i>` element